iamAkolab/coursera_google_it_auto/intro_Git_and_Github/week_3/conflict_resolution_cheatsheet.md

-# Conflict Resolution Cheat Sheet
+# Conflict Resolution Cheat Sheet.

 Merge conflicts are not uncommon when working in a team of developers, or on Open Source Software.
 Fortunately, GitHub has some good documentation on how to handle them when they happen: